 Master of Science in Communication for Development and Social Change

-Gain the skills to effectively utilize digital and traditional communications to promote social change in the 21st century with the Master of Science in Communication for Development and Social Change in Lew Klein College of Media and Communication at Temple University.
-This 30-credit interdisciplinary master's program is designed to prepare students to address current issues through social and behavioral change in a variety of spaces—from local communities to government spaces to civil society organizations.
+Gain the skills to effectively utilize digital and traditional communications to promote pro-social change in the 21st century with the Master of Science in Communication for Development and Social Change in the Lew Klein College of Media and Communication at Temple University.
+This 30-credit interdisciplinary master’s program is designed to prepare students to address current issues through social and behavioral change in a variety of spaces—from local communities to government spaces to civil society organizations.
 In the program, you will acquire an in-depth understanding of the different methodologies needed to communicate problems and facilitate change within communities all over the world, including

 - exploring strategic communication and project management theories;

 - leveraging dynamic dialogue methods and media technologies;

 - evaluating projects and measuring their effectiveness.

 Students in the Communication for Development and Social Change program have the opportunity to design their curriculum based on their individual interests and career goals.
 Areas of specialization in the program include, but are not limited to

 - community development;

 - conflict, peace and human rights;